 Can our skin rust?

-It takes the skin two years to “recover” from a sunburn on the surface, the cellular damage can remain with you for life.
+It takes the skin two years to “recover” from sunburn on the surface, the cellular damage, however, can remain with you for life.

-Make sure you use a high SPF sunscreen that meets US standards as these are the highest in the world.
-In the US every batch of sunscreen must be tested and meet a minimum requirement.
+Make sure you use a high SPF sunscreen that meets US standards, as these are the highest in the world.
 Apply regularly and make sure you cover up your skin.